mohammad-mussab/pdf-chat-agent/README.md

 ### 2. **Set Environment Variables**

-Create a `.env` file in your project root with your API keys:
+Create a `.streamlit` folder in your project root and create this file `secrets.toml` in that folder with your API keys:

 ```
 PINECONE_API_KEY=your-pinecone-api-key